-Nate Richert Reveals The Real Reason ‘Sabrina The Teenage Witch’ Fans Should Love Harvey Kinkle
+Nate Richert Reveals Why ‘Sabrina The Teenage Witch’ Fans Should *Really* Love Harvey Kinkle

 Ever wonder what your favorite childhood stars are doing now?
 Same.
 In Romper’s new series Claim to Fame, we’re bringing you exclusive interviews with the faces of the past, contextualizing them in the present, and finding out what they’ve learned from their claim to fame.